mickaeltemporao/itds/docs/modules/science-2.md

 ## Agenda
 - [ ] Collaborative paper discussion
 - [ ] A toolbox for science
-- [ ] Hack-time: First lines of code in typsts
+- [ ] Hack-time: First lines of code
 - [ ] For next time